nicolejin16/Flight/README.md

 ## Steering and drive system
 ### Steering
+Our chassis didn't have a large enough steering angle, but with many adjustments, we hollowed a larger compartment and cut limitations so our chassis can turn sharper around pillars and corners.
+In the hollowed compartment, we put both our motors, keeping it compact and saving space.

+- Both left and right wheels turn at the same angle, reducing imbalance and oversteering.
+- By keeping it compact more of the weight is focused lower, making uncontrolled movement minimized and more predictable steering.
+- Larger steering angle makes last minute navigation easier around pillars and walls.

+### How the car moves

+When the battery provides power, the ESC manages the electricity sent to the motor.
+The motor turns this controlled flow of electricity into rotational motion, which makes the car's wheels spin.
+By changing the voltage and current through the ESC, we can control the car's speed and direction, enabling it to move forward, backward, accelerate, slow down, or reverse.

+At the same time, the servo motor handles steering.
+It changes the angle of the front wheels through the steering system, allowing the car to turn left or right accurately.

 ### Drive system
 Our car uses a real whieel drive (RWD), meaning that the motor's power is transmitted to the back wheels rather than the front.
 This configuration provides many benefits to the car: